kmpartner/mediafeed-talk-group/README.md

 The project is based on the code of online web development courses which creator finished.

-Contributions are welcome to improve the project.
+Contributions are welcome to improve the project and looking for contributor.
 ([Please look at contributing section](#Contributing))

 ### Web site